The Forgotten Manual for Inner Growth: Psycho-Cybernetics Unpacked

 A good amount of “willpower” aka self-discipline is involved in first directing our vision, our mind, and our actions towards a desirable achievement.
 This is then done over time until it becomes a habit.
 This habit is then picked up by the subconscious mind and striven after as a goal.

 Take the example of fitness.
 Most people do not unconsciously “get fit”.
-Losing weight or gaining muscle needs to be seen as a goal by most people.
+Losing weight or gaining muscle needs to be as a goal for most people.
 So that’s set as a goal.
 Then the person goes through the motions of getting fit (exercise, proper nutrition, diet, etc).
-This chain of events will then be taken up as a unconscious series of habits after a certain period of time until the goal is achieved.
+This chain of events will then be taken up as an unconscious series of habits after a certain period of time until the goal is achieved.

-You need self-discipline and sacrifice to set beneficial and valuable goals as part of your lifestyle and you only do that through consciously choosing objectives, which is one small part of mind management.
+You need self-discipline and sacrifice to set beneficial and valuable goals as part of your lifestyle and you only do that through consciously choosing objectives, which is one small part of self-management.

 The “Real” Personality